openSUSE/ap4rc/README.md

 Setting up Multi-Factor authentication (MFA) is an important step to secure your Account.
-But you may run into issues if you use applications or older devices that don't support Multi-Factory authentication (yet).
+But you may run into issues if you use applications or older devices that don't support Multi-Factor authentication (yet).

-Application passwords provide temporary help here: an application password is a long, randomly generated password that you provide only once instead of your regular Multi-Factory authentication when signing in to an app or device that doesn't support the new MFA verification.
+Application passwords provide temporary help here: an application password is a long, randomly generated password that you provide only once instead of your regular Multi-Factor authentication when signing in to an app or device that doesn't support the new MFA verification.

 This Roundcube plugin allows the creation of application passwords, together with specific application-user-names.
 This makes it easy to identify the app or device, which is using this kind of credentials to log-in to your service.
-In case a device get's lost or stolen, it's enough to remove just the generated authentication data for this single device.
+In case a device gets lost or stolen, it's enough to remove just the generated authentication data for this single device.

 The plugin allows to enter a specific application-user-name and generates